OlivierSohn/hamazed/BACKLOG.md

-- when making very short loops, we can't play anymore.

-When reading events, we first try the server ones:
+- parallelize player input reading:
 ```user
 readInput = fmap (Right . dispatch) (readTQueue server)
         <|> fmap Left (readTQueue platform)
 ```

-Hence, if the time it takes to handle a server event is longer than the time it takes to generate one, we will endlessly handle server events.

-In this situation, events are marked "principal", hence they cannot be handled in the same render frame: they are "doomed" to be at least 20ms apart (time it take to wait for render frame).

-If we don't mark them (pianoevent + musicEvent) as principal, we could handle several of them in one pass.

-But (and I will verify this) I guess that doing this will shrink some notes.
+if the server event cannot be handled because of an exclusivity key conflict, we should handle platform events instead.

+Both streams of events (server events and platform events) are guaranteed to be handled by order of arrival in their respective queues.

+We could let the programmer decide if we break that guarantee for audio events , and let them be handled before being put in the queue, to have a better timing precision:

+  - In case of an audio app, we want the audio timing to be very accurate.
+The graphics timing can be less accurate.
-The other option is to have a dedicated channel + thread for audio: In case of a game, we want audio to be synchronized with game events so having a single channel + thread is fine.
-But in case of an audio app, we want the audio to be accurate, and the graphics can be less accurate.
+  - In case of a game, we want audio to be synchronized with game events so handling audio events the same way as game event might be preferrable.

-If the graphics become too unaccurate (i.e if piano events are principal : we see an increasing lag if not: we sometimes don't see any key moving while the audio is very fast) , we should investigate double buffering to incur less latency.

-* we could use double buffer rendering

 - independantly from the above issue, measure the accuracy of GHC scheduler: